eboisseau/arduino-slides/how_to.md

     sudo apt-get install dfu-programmer

-Once done, check if version is >=0.6.1
+Once done, check if version is >=0.6.1 (otherwise, the `dfu-programmer` doesn't handle the 16u2 / 8u2 chip : you need then to patch the software before installing it - STW in this case)

     dfu-programmer --version